-The current version of Oracle9iAS InterConnect has significant improvements over the previous releases for configuring your routing needs.
+The current version of OracleAS InterConnect has significant improvements over the previous releases for configuring your routing needs.
 Routing is a function of the Advanced Queues in the hub.
-By default, there is only one multiconsumer Advanced Queue configured to be the persistent store for all messages for all applications-oai\hub\queue.
+By default, oai_hub_queue is the only multiconsumer Advanced Queue configured to be the persistent store for all messages for all applications.
 This will handle all your standard as well as content based routing needs.
-Morever, this queue is created automatically when you install the repository in the hub.
+Moreover, this queue is created automatically when you install the repository in the hub.
 The only reason to change this configuration is if Advanced Queues becomes a performance bottleneck.
 For most scenarios, this is unlikely because most of the message processing is done in the adapters, not in the hub.

-See Also: "Scalability and Load Balancing" on page 8-4
+See Also: "Scalability and Load Balancing" on page 8-5